bren-cere/grant-program/ideas/developer_console_topup/README.md

 ## 📝 Introduction

-The current manual top-up process for DDC accounts is inefficient, requiring multiple steps and creating risks of service interruptions due to delays.
-This project aims to **automate and simplify the process** using fiat currencies, stablecoins (USDC/USDT), and blockchain technology.
+The document addresses challenges faced by DDC customers in topping up their accounts, focusing on inefficiencies in the current system.
+These include a multi-step manual process requiring token transfers between blockchain networks and risks of service interruptions due to delayed top-ups.
+The proposed solution aims to streamline this process through automation and integration, leveraging fiat currencies, USDC/USDT, and blockchain technology.

 ---